MeinGrundeinkommen/konfipay/README.md

 See the method's descriptions on details about the payment data format.

+Note that the payment_data is not passed into the Sidekiq jobs directly, as that might accidentally leak the data into logs etc. if there are issues - also systems like the Sidekiq dashboard do not handle large job arguments well.
+Instead this gem saves the data temporarily directly in Redis (using the same connection as Sidekiq).
+In case something goes very wrong, the keys have a TTL of 2 weeks so they data will not clog up Redis indefinitely.

 For developing features or hacking on this gem, note that all business logic is implemented in the "Operation" classes, which